mira-labs/webdevtool/README.md

 # Web development utilities

-A bunch of useful scripts to automate repeatable jobs used in multiple web developmennt projects
+A bunch of useful shell scripts to automate repeatable jobs used in multiple web development projects

 ## ```favgen.sh``` - Favicon generator